garrandall/popular-music-data/tracks/at-last-beyonce.md

 A thrill that I have never known

 Oh yeah, when you smile
-You smile, Ooh and then the spell was cast
+You smile, Oh and then the spell was cast
 And here we are in heaven
 For you are mine
 At last